-\citet{dionne2013geodesic,dionne2014geodesic} consider the problem of computing robust skinning weights using a simplistic closed-form formula in terms of distances; they use a variant of Dijkstra's algorithm to compute distances restricted to the interior of the domain, discretized using a voxel grid.
-Their method has some robustness to non-watertight edges but requires a dense voxelixation in the presence of thin features to avoid bleeding between disconnected parts of the shape; they also do not optimize a smoothness energy, which can yield artifacts at points where shortest-path distance is not differentiable. \citet{xian2018efficient} use a similar approach for 2D image deformation but compute interior distances along a graph of mesh edges.
+\citet{dionne2013geodesic,dionne2014geodesic} consider the problem of computing robust skinning weights using a closed-form formula in terms of distances; they use a variant of Dijkstra's algorithm to compute distances on a voxel grid of the interior of the domain.
+Their method is robust to non-watertight edges but requires a dense voxelixation in the presence of thin features to avoid bleeding between disconnected parts of the shape; they also do not optimize a smoothness energy, which can yield artifacts at points where shortest-path distance is not differentiable. \citet{xian2018efficient} use a similar approach for 2D image deformation but compute interior distances along a graph of mesh edges.

-\paragraph*{Neural representations.} The closest-related work to ours is the work of~\citet{Dodik:VBC:2023}, which optimizes for generalized barycentric coordinates using a neural representation is closely related to our approach; see their work for past literature on generalized barycentric coordinates.
-Although the broad idea of using nonconvex machine learning-inspired function representations for geometry processing also underlies our work, their method is not directly applicable to our problem due to stark differences between problem statements.
-In particular, building in hard constraints of the function class of barycentric coordinates requires a complicated purpose-built architecture that is unnecessary in our formulation; see Section~\ref{ss:kernelparam} for precise discussion.
+\paragraph*{Neural representations.} \citet{Dodik:VBC:2023}'s method to compute generalized barycentric coordinates using a neural representation is closely related to our approach; see their work for for past literature on generalized barycentric coordinates.
+Although the idea of using machine learning-inspired function representations for geometry processing also underlies our work, their method is not directly applicable to our problem.
+In particular, building in hard constraints of the function class of barycentric coordinates requires a complicated purpose-built architecture that is unnecessary in our formulation (see Section~\ref{ss:kernelparam}).

-Other works use neural networks to predict skinning weights learned from data.
-These methods are \emph{not} comparable to ours, since they are solving a data-driven problem, although some of their architectures parameterize skinning weights functions in various ways, providing a point of high-level comparison.
-Similarly to our construction in Section~\ref{ss:activation}, these methods commonly use $\texttt{softmax}$ and related activation functions to ensure that predicted skinning weights sum to one, but unlike our architecture they rarely enforce other constraints of the problem.